INTERNATIONAL RELATIONS NATIONALISMS AND MINORITIES

 Books

-Mandatory books: basically, reference to an handbook of modern and contemporary history; A. Carteny, "The Nation who wanted to become a Power", Cambridge SP 2025 A.D.
+Mandatory books: basically, reference to an handbook of modern and contemporary history; A. Carteny, "Essays on Italian History (1911-1920)", Cambridge SP 2025 A.D.
 Smith, "The Nation in History", Polity 2000 Further specific items will be share during the course.

 Frequency